Experience the Magic of Barcelona: Uncover its Hidden Gems

 Montjuïc in the distance

-While you’re in Montjuïc, be sure to visit the Historic Botanical Gardens, the gorgeous Jardins de Joan Maragall, and don’t miss the Figura Femenina, Venus de Milo statue.
+While you’re in Montjuïc, visit the Historic Botanical Gardens, the gorgeous Jardins de Joan Maragall, and don’t miss the Figura Femenina, Venus de Milo statue.
 This is an area worthy of a full day to roam.

 Running Las Ramblas

 It is safe to run in Barcelona.
-With wide ramblas and sidewalks, running through Barcelona’s most coveted neighborhoods is tons of fun.
-A rambla is a wide promenade with one lane of traffic on either side.
-The city doesn’t wake up until about eight in the morning, so if you’re an early riser, I suggest you start running before 7:30 a.m. to have some alone time here.
+With wide ramblas and sidewalks, running through Barcelona’s most coveted neighborhoods is fun.
+A rambla is a wide promenade with one traffic lane on either side.
+The city doesn’t wake up until about eight, so if you’re an early riser, I suggest running before 7:30 a.m. to have some alone time here.

-I tend to run about three to four miles in a city I’m visiting.
-This gives me enough mileage to enjoy some solo sightseeing with a destination I’m discovering for the first time.
-And, this way, it’s easy to keep track of my route vis á vis my accommodations.
-However, if you use a mapping app on your phone, you can really go far.
+I run about three to four miles in a city I visit.
+This gives me enough mileage to enjoy solo sightseeing with a destination I’m discovering for the first time.
+This way, it’s easy to keep track of my route vis á vis my accommodations.
+However, if you use a mapping app on your phone, you can go far.

 Next, I ran through Plaça de Catalunya toward Eixample on Passeig de Grácia where I ran through Rambla de Catalunya and saw the amazing display of a Parc Güell Lego replica through the window at the Lego store.

 My last run in Barcelona took me to Port Vell and back.
-At the south end of La Rambla, I found organizers of the food and beer festival setting up their kiosks.
+At the south end of La Rambla, I found the food and beer festival organizers setting up their kiosks.
 Yum!

 Day-tripping from Barcelona and other tips

-The month of May is a fantastic time of year to visit Barcelona.
+May is a fantastic time of year to visit Barcelona.
 While it’s sunny, it’s not unbearably hot.
-The crisp mornings and warm afternoon weather allows for dressed-down attire like capris and shorts.
-For cooler weather, October is a great time of year as well.
+The crisp mornings and warm afternoons allow for dressed-down attire like capris and shorts.
+For cooler weather, October is also a great time of year.

-Beware that petty crime is a big problem in Barcelona.
-But this is true for most large European cities due to the sheer number of tourists coming into the city.
-Be extra vigilant when strangers are approaching.
-Keep an eye on your valuables, especially while sitting at an outdoor cafe.
-And keep your passport and extra cash locked in your hotel safe.
+Beware that petty crime is a problem in Barcelona.
+However, this is true for most large cities due to the sheer number of tourists.
+Be extra vigilant when strangers approach.
+Keep an eye on your valuables, especially at an outdoor cafe.
+And keep your passport and extra cash safe in your hotel.

 Visit my travel page for more of my favorite places.